xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

 for physically realistic processes.

-3. Free energy bound invariant:
+3. Free energy bound invariant

 We define: